rrchoir/11ty-rrchoir/songs/we_are_marching.md

   - core
   - spanish
   - 20thc
+  - guitar
   - freedom
-  - resistance
+  - zipper
-  - faith
+  - sing-along
   - well-known
-  - zipper
   - justice
-  - guitar
 notes: >
   We chose "marching" as it's a better vowel than "walking", and more emphatic.
   See also #793...